I-2-5-18.Obtaining Testimony from a Claimant's Medical Source

 Obtaining written medical evidence from a medical source is usually sufficient for adjudication purposes.
 For procedures regarding obtaining medical evidence from a medical source, see Hearings, Appeals and Litigation Law (HALLEX) manual I-2-5-14.

-When other efforts have failed and the ALJ finds it is reasonably necessary for a medical source to testify at a hearing, an ALJ may ask the medical source to appear at a hearing voluntarily, typically by telephone.
+When other efforts have failed and the ALJ finds it is reasonably necessary for a medical source to testify at a hearing, an ALJ may ask the medical source to appear at a hearing voluntarily, typically by audio using a telephone.
 The ALJ will enter into the record any correspondence and other documentation of efforts to obtain the medical source's testimony voluntarily.

 If a medical source does not agree to testify at a hearing and the claimant requests a subpoena to compel the appearance of the medical source at the hearing, or if the ALJ determines that it is reasonably necessary to have the medical source testify at a hearing, the ALJ will evaluate the request using the instructions in HALLEX I-2-5-78.